RushaliBaradi/Data-Analysis-to-Improve-Marketing-Strategy/README.md

 # Data-Analysis-to-Improve-Marketing-Strategy
-Marketing Strategy Analytics Dashboard built with Power BI, SQL, and Python.
-Performed data extraction, transformation, KPI analysis, and visualization to evaluate campaign performance, customer engagement, conversion rates, and customer feedback, enabling data-driven marketing decisions.

 📊 Marketing Analytics Dashboard
 An interactive Power BI dashboard built to analyze marketing campaign performance, customer engagement, and conversion metrics — designed to help marketing teams and stakeholders identify what's driving (or holding back) campaign results.

-Tech Stack
+**Tech Stack**
 The dashboard was built using the following tools and technologies:

-📊 Power BI Desktop – Main data visualization platform used for report creation 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing raw marketing data 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, KPIs, and conditional visual logic 🗄️ SQL – Used for querying, aggregating, and preparing data prior to loading into Power BI 📝 Data Modeling – Relationships established between tables (e.g., campaigns, customers, transactions) to enable cross-filtering and aggregation
+📊 Power BI Desktop – Main data visualization platform used for report creation.
+📂 Power Query – Data transformation and cleaning layer for reshaping and preparing raw marketing data.
+🧠 DAX (Data Analysis Expressions) – Used for calculated measures, KPIs, and conditional visual logic.
+🗄️ SQL – Used for querying, aggregating, and preparing data prior to loading into Power BI.
+📝 Data Modeling – Relationships established between tables (e.g., campaigns, customers, transactions) to enable cross-filtering and aggregation.
-📁 File Format – .pbix for development, .png for dashboard preview images
+📁 File Format – .pbix for development, .png for dashboard preview images.

 Features / Highlights
 **Business Problem**